 Deliberate breaches of the filtering system are reported to the Head Teacher and the ICT technician.
-If a pupil has deliberately breached the filtering system, they will be disciplined in line with the Behavioural Policy.
-If a member of staff has deliberately breached the filtering system, they will be disciplined in line with the Disciplinary Policy and Procedure.
+If a pupil has deliberately breached the filtering system, they will be disciplined in line with the Behaviour Policy.
+If a member of staff has deliberately breached the filtering system, this will be dealt with in line with the Staff Handbook.